getkirby/kirby/CONTRIBUTING.md

 ## How we organize code

-To keep track of different states of our code (current release, bugfixes, features) we use branches:
+To keep track of different states of our code (current release, bug fixes, features) we use branches:

 | Branch          | Used for                                                                 | PRs allowed?                |
 | --------------- | ------------------------------------------------------------------------ | --------------------------- |